 It is critical that your marketing and public relations (PR) teams are unified and align when it comes to influencer marketing.
 At many organizations, there is turf war taking place between marketing and PR with the shift toward digital marketing and social media.
-Brands are realizing the power of integrated nature of marketing and communications in today’s digital world and the importance of aligning the marketing teams internally and aligning marketing with the lines of business or business units.
+Brands are realizing the power of integrated nature of marketing and communications in today’s digital world.
+It’s important to align the marketing teams internally and aligning marketing with sales and the lines of business.
 Alignment and integration is a fundamental part of a successful business strategy.
 Is your influence marketing unified and aligned at your company?

 Research shows visual content receives 94 percent more views than text-based only marketing.
 We are visual creatures and visual marketing is critical to success today.
 You are not going to be successful today without visuals.
 It is important to include visual marketing into your influencer marketing.

-It is important to understand why you are doing influencer marketing and how that translates to the influencers you want to work with in the long-term.
+It is important to understand why you are doing influencer marketing.
+How does that translates to the influencers you want to work with in the long-term?
 For example, 80 percent of marketers engage in influencer marketing to reach a new audience while 70 percent look to reach a niche audience.
 Another motivation could be working with influencers to generate early buzz around a new product or service.
 There are also the unintended benefits that help you with the why in the long-term.
-Influencers are usually well-connected and connect the dots well so they can help you with ideas about what is working or ideas are not working at your company.
+Influencers are usually well-connected and connect the dots well.
+They can help you with ideas about what is working or ideas are not working at your company.